Parenting Coordination

 So what is a parenting coordinator exactly?

-Co-parenting can be a rocky journey
+Co-parenting after divorce can be a rocky journey

 Even co-parents who get along, occasionally have disagreements or conflicts.
 A parenting coordinator helps keep things moving forward; from communication & planning, to decision-making & adjusting, as need be.